xamarin/mac-samples/ImageProtocolSample/README.md

 ---
 name: Xamarin.Mac - ImageProtocol
-description: This sample illustrates how to register a custom NSUrlProtocol in Xamarin.Mac.
-Build Requirements OS X 10.11, Xcode 8.0 or later Runtime OS X 10.11...
+description: This sample illustrates how to register a custom NSUrlProtocol in Xamarin.Mac
 page_type: sample
 languages:
 - csharp